Sarthakischauhan/Configurations/README.md

 # bash-scrips
-This file contains bash scripts i made
+This file contains bash scripts i made from scratch